Position

 How to become a Surveillance Investigator?

-5. Apply for positions with private investigation firms or law enforcement agencies.
+5. Apply for jobs.
+Look for positions at private investigation firms, law enforcement agencies, and corporate security departments.

 How long does it take to become a Surveillance Investigator?